pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: collide_circle

-   | :sl:`collision detection between two sprites, using circles.`
+   | :sl:`Collision detection between two sprites, using circles.`
    | :sg:`collide_circle(left, right) -> bool`

    Tests for collision between two sprites, by testing to see if two circles